-I am Mechanical Engineer by training specializing in Engineering Design, Operations Research with degrees from University of Michigan and MIT.
-In 2015, I completed my PhD at the Center for Advanced Spatial Analysis at University College London with a focus on geodesign.
-My thesis was around early stage design and planning and is entitled Collaborative planning with digital design synthesis and was supervised by Prof. Mike Batty, Dr. James Cheshire and Prof. Carl Steinitz.
-I am also the Managing Director of Geodesignhub, a platform for collaborative planning and design.
-The mission of the company is to make geodesign collaboration and negotiation technologies broadly available.
-At Geodesignhub we provide collaboration technology for negotiations over the future of a place.
+I am a Mechanical Engineer by training specializing in Engineering Design, Operations Research with degrees from University of Michigan and MIT.
+In 2015, I completed my PhD at the Centre for Advanced Spatial Analysis at University College London with a focus on geodesign.
+My thesis was around early stage design and is entitled Collaborative planning with digital design synthesis.

-I feel like I have had many lives and in my previous life, I was involved with open source software, car companies, United Nations, Japan, Microsoft among other things.
-Prior to my focus on Geodesign, I worked quite a bit on consumer electronics.
-It all started when I was offered a fellowship to work on solving the collection and end-of-life aspects of e-waste in developing countries and it was the thesis for my degree.
+I feel like I have had many lives professionally.
+I have written a huge amount of closed and open source software, worked in the automotive industry, United Nations, spent time in Japan, worked at Microsoft among other things.
+Prior to my “geo” focus, I was working as a regulatory expert on the hardware aspects of consumer electronics.
+It all started when I was offered a fellowship to work on solving the collection and end-of-life aspects of e-waste and it was the thesis for my degree.